 California hospitals and health systems employ more than half a

+executives.
 Many health care human resources (HR) departments are

-responsible for a wide range of issues, such as recruitment, staffing,
+responsible for a wide range of issues, such as recruitment,

 Representing hospitals and health systems in California, CHA

-provides leadership in HR policy on state and federal
+provides leadership in HR policy at state and federal

 levels.
 In addition, CHA advocates on behalf of hospitals and

 health systems before the federal and state legislatures, federal

 and state administrative agencies and the public.
-CHA also provides
+CHA also

 Employment Law seminar, to help hospital leaders sharpen their

 skills and knowledge in health care HR.
 CHA members also